 Metformin and sitagliptin are substantially excreted by the kidney.

 There have been postmarketing reports of worsening renal function in patients taking sitagliptin with or without metformin, including acute renal failure, sometimes requiring dialysis.
-Before initiation of therapy with JANUMET XR and at least annually thereafter, renal function should be assessed and verified as normal.
+Before initiation of therapy with JANUMET XR and at least annually thereafter, renal function should be assessed.
 In patients in whom development of renal dysfunction is anticipated, particularly in elderly patients, renal function should be assessed more frequently and JANUMET XR discontinued if evidence of renal impairment is present.

 Vitamin B12 Levels